fujitsu/fujitsu-ansible-irmc-integration/roles/irmc_email_alert/README.md

 - *1: No error occurs if an out-of-range value is specified.
   The error is displayed on the appropriate iRMC(GUI) parameter setting screen.

+**About E-mail formats**:
-- The E-mail format for each user is configured in “iRMC Local User Accounts”.
+The E-mail format for each user is configured in “iRMC Local User Accounts”.
 The following E-mail formats are supported:

 - Standard
 - Fixed Subject
 - ITS Format
 - SMS Format

 Dependencies
 ------------